DominikaRzez/Web-Design-Challenge/README.md

 <h1>Web-Design-Challenge</h1>
-<p>The following repository contains the visualization dashboard website of the weather data.
+<p>The following repository contains the visualisation dashboard website of the weather data.
-The landing page can be found <a href="https://dominikarzez.github.io/Web-Design-Challenge/landing_page.html"><strong>here</strong></a>.
+The landing page can be found <a href="https://dominikarzez.github.io/Web-Design-Challenge/landing_page.html" target="_blank"><strong>here</strong></a>.
-This the main page containing project summary and links to each visualisation page.
+This is the main page containing project summary and links to each visualisation page.
 <br>
 <ul>The website consists 7 pages:
 <li>landing page</li>